jxmot/github-graphql-snippets/pagination/README.md

     }
   }
 }

 </pre>
 </details>

 To see how pagination works use these steps:

-  1) Run the query with the data as shown below
+  1) Run the query with the data as shown above
   2) After the successful query, copy the string from the result at `pageInfo.endCursor` into the `aft` data item
   3) Run the query again
   4) The next "page" will be returned